 Iowa allows Exempted Home Food Operations (commonly called cottage food operations) and Home Bakeries to be subject to reduce regulatory burdens.
 To sell types of food or quantities that exceed these two categories, the home business must get a regular food establishment license.

-Only the following non-potenially hazardous foods:
+Only the following foods (which are "non-potentially hazardous foods"):

 • Must meet Standard of Identity in 21 CFR Part 150